waldosax/TagWithProjVersion/README.md

 # TagWithProjVersion
-Auto tags git with the version specified in a proj file.
+Auto tags git with the version specified in a Visual Studio project file.